 - January 9, Connecticut Statehood Day

-- Inauguration Day, January 20, the year after election years (next one in 2017)
+- Inauguration Day, January 20, the year after election years, as 2017 is

 - January 26, Michigan Statehood Day

 You may fly your flag any other day you wish, too; flags should not be flown after sundown unless they are specially lighted, or at one of the few places designated by Congress or Presidential Proclamation for 24-hour flag flying.
 According to Wikipedia’s listing, those sites include:

 - Fort McHenry, Baltimore, Maryland (Presidential Proclamation No. 2795, July 2, 1948).